Home

 Keeping proper payroll records

 Keeping correct, up-to-date, and compliant payroll records is essential.
-Many of the regulatory standards relating to payroll record keeping were established in the Fair Labor Standards Act (FLSA), which sets forward the requirements for employers to keep accurate records for every non-exempt worker.
+The Fair Labor Standards Act (FLSA) established many of the regulatory standards relating to payroll record keeping.
+This law addresses the requirements for employers to keep accurate records for every non-exempt worker.

 How to control employee accessibility

-In addition to ensuring that financial information relating to payroll is accessible at all times for regulatory bodies, it’s also important (and legally required) that employees have access to specific information relating to their payroll.
+In addition to ensuring that financial information relating to payroll is accessible to regulatory bodies, employers are also legally required to give employees access to specific information relating to their payroll.
 These include benefits summaries, 401(k) summaries, check history and deduction totals, direct deposit details, time clocks, and paid time off information.

 The more transparent and easily accessible this information is for employees, the more satisfied they’ll be with their payroll experience at a company.